 How should I sleep to relieve lower back pain?

 If you struggle with back pain, there are several ways you can sleep to potentially relieve it.
 Try sleeping on your back with a pillow under your knees or on your side with a pillow between your knees.
 You may also try sleeping at an incline, either with an adjustable base or a wedge pillow.

 Always be sure to use an adequate pillow and mattress so you receive the proper support and keep your spine neutral.
 Also be sure to allow sufficient time to get adequate sleep, and speak with your doctor if you are experiencing problems with sleep such as insomnia, excessive snoring, or other issues.

 How do I know if my back pain is serious?

 It’s uncommon for back pain to be life-threatening.
-Back pain is most often a mild issue or caused by a condition you are likely already aware of, such as arthritis or scoliosis.
+Back pain is most often a mild issue or caused by a condition you are likely already aware of, such as strain or injury, arthritis, or scoliosis.
 Regardless, if you are experiencing any of the following symptoms, seek immediate medical attention:

 - Progressive weakness or numbness in the legs

 - You are elderly